-Today’s post is writer and author oriented, especially for aspiring authors.
+Today's post is writer and author oriented, especially for aspiring authors.
 Now we have authors like Stephen King, who has been known to write anywhere from 4-10 pages a day.
 Countless interviews show that he finishes the first draft in about one season, three month period.
 The reason why somebody could write a book this quick is that he does it professionally and hones his craft DAILY!
-It does help to depend only that income and set your writing hours.
+It does help to depend only on that income and set your writing hours.
 Then we have G R R Martin, he writes only when inspired.
 This is why we are still waiting for the missing Game of Thrones books.
 Undoubtedly both authors are brilliant and produce amazing works.
 Yet neither of them publishes a 300-page manuscript in 30 days, from the first draft.

 30 Days from Scrap to Publish: